Get More COVID Data

-Although there have not been reports of pets becoming sick with COVID-19 in the United States, this is a new virus and it is not fully understood.
-For this reason, it is recommended that people sick with COVID-19 limit contact with animals, just as you would restrict your contact with other people, until more information is known about COVID-19.
+Although there have been a few reports of pets becoming sick with COVID-19 in the United States, this is a new virus and it is not fully understood.
+For this reason, it is recommended that people sick with COVID-19 limit contact with animals, just as you would restrict your contact with other people.
+There is some indication that pets can contract the virus from people in the household who have been sick with COVID-19.
 Out of an abundance of caution, persons ill with COVID-19 should have another member of your household or business take care of feeding and otherwise caring for any animals, including pets, whenever possible.
 If you have a service animal or you must care for your animals, including pets, wear a cloth face mask; don’t pet, share food, kiss, or hug them, or allow your pet to lick you; and wash your hands before and after any contact with your pet, service animal, and their supplies.
 You should not share dishes, drinking glasses, cups, eating utensils, towels, or bedding with other people or pets in your home.

-Although there have not been reports of pets becoming sick with COVID-19 in the United States, it is still recommended that people sick with COVID-19 limit contact with animals.
+Since there have been a few confirmed reports of pets becoming sick with COVID-19 in the United States, it is still recommended that people sick with COVID-19 limit contact with animals.
 Contact your veterinarian if your pet displays any signs of illness.

-Although there have not been reports of pets becoming sick with COVID-19 in the United States, it is still recommended that people sick with COVID-19 limit contact with their animals.
-Since this is a new disease that has not been detected in domestic animals, we do not know the symptoms to look for in pets.
-However, if your pet shows any signs of illness, including respiratory or gastrointestinal symptoms, contact your veterinarian.
+Although there have been only a few reports of pets becoming sick with COVID-19 in the United States, it is still recommended that people sick with COVID-19 limit contact with their animals.
+If your pet shows any signs of illness, including respiratory or gastrointestinal symptoms, contact your veterinarian.

 It is recommended that pets and other animals from different households be prevented from commingling at this time, out of an abundance of caution.
+If your pet is showing signs of illness, you should isolate it from all other pets in your household.
 When walking your dog, practice social distancing by keeping at least 6 feet between you and other people.
 If you cannot maintain social distancing, follow Delaware’s guidance on wearing a face covering.
 Even though people might not feel sick or show symptoms, they can spread the virus.

 A family member, friend, or neighbor should be asked to care for your animals while you are hospitalized and until your isolation period has come to an end.
 Alternatively, you can contact your veterinarian or an animal boarding facility to coordinate boarding your pet while you are in the hospital.